Kirstihly/Edge-Directed_Interpolation/README.md

 Scaling up the input image by the factor of 3 with Bilinear Interpolation

-My implementation is based on Xin L. and Michael T. O's [New edge-directed interpolation](https://ieeexplore.ieee.org/document/951537)

-### Sponsorship

-Please consider acknowledging this small project for research use.
-Thank you!

 ## Implementation Details

 This is a python script.
 Please make sure you have pip installed opencv-python, numpy, matplotlib.